What is the Tasmanian Planning Scheme?

 The planning scheme has two parts:

-- Maps showing where different zones, precincts or overlays apply.
+- Maps showing where different zones, precincts or overlays apply, called Local Provisions Schedules (LPSs).

-In the Tasmanian Planning Scheme, the State Planning Provisions (the SPPs) set out general provisions that apply to each council area.
-These general provisions cover:
+In the TPS, the State Planning Provisions (the SPPs) is the written document.
+It gives general provisions (the rules) that apply to different land uses in each council area.
+These cover:

 - administrative matters